We strive to make

 You must cancel your subscription by 8pm on Sunday in order to cancel the upcoming week’s share.

 Nope.
-Our goal is to bring you variety of seafood in the Catch of the Week program.
+Our goal is to bring you variety of seafood in the Catch of the Month program.
 That means that sometimes you’ll get something unfamiliar, which is part of the adventure of joining a subscription based program!
-Our weekly newsletter will include loads of recipes and tips about what you can do with your share, and if you have any further questions, you can always get in touch!
+Our newsletter will include loads of recipes and tips about what you can do with your share, and if you have any further questions, you can always get in touch!